-In July of 2015, Lesley Jane Seymour created history by having the First Lady of the United States, Michelle Obama, guest edit an entire issue — leading to 8.5 billion media impressions worldwide.
+In July of 2015, Lesley Jane Seymour created history by having the First Lady of the United States Michelle Obama guest edit an entire issue — leading to 8.5 billion media impressions worldwide.
 In 2008, Seymour led More to its first National Magazine Award nomination in the area of personal service for an investigative article called “The Endangered Uterus.”

 The magazine was also nominated for General Excellence in 2009 and 2012.
-It won Meredith Creative Excellence Awards in 2008, 2009, 2010.
+It won Meredith Creative Excellence Awards in 2008, 2009, and 2010.
 The magazine won hundreds of other important journalism and SPD (art-direction) awards (see Lesley Jane Seymour’s bio on LinkedIn).

-Before taking over More, Lesley Jane Seymour served as the Editor-in-Chief for Marie Claire magazine.
+Before taking over More, Lesley Jane Seymour served as the editor-in-chief for Marie Claire magazine.
 Under her direction, Marie Claire received a National Magazine Award nomination for General Excellence in 2006 and won several Exceptional Merit in Media Awards (2003, 2004).

 Seymour spearheaded many of Marie Claire’s most recognized cause-related programs including the Time to Talk Day in Congress to raise awareness of the problem of domestic violence.
-She also created the One World/One Wish Campaign for the international relief organization, Save the Children.
+She also created the One World/One Wish Campaign for the international relief organization Save the Children.
 Throughout her tenure, Seymour raised over $1,000,000 from readers for various charities around the world.

-Seymour’s experience in the women’s lifestyle field includes serving as the Editor-in-Chief of Redbook magazine, where she repositioned the magazine and developed new editorial programs and features.
+Seymour’s experience in the women’s lifestyle field includes serving as the editor-in-chief of Redbook magazine, where she repositioned the magazine and developed new editorial programs and features.
 She also guided Redbook to a National Magazine Award nomination for Personal Service for its comprehensive Breast Cancer Medbook, “What to Do When You Find a Lump.”